bjam24/agh-quantitative-measures-of-market-risk/README.md

 # Quantitative measures of market risk
 ## Description
 This project was made for the Quantitive measures of market risk course at the AGH UST in 2021/2022.
+All provided code is result of my work after hours, when I was solving given tasks (topics).

 ## Topics
 **Analysis of Features Affecting Rate of Return**